-The holding times for chloride, fluoride and sulfate by EPA method 300.0 are 28 days from sample collection to analysis and the holding time for total dissolved solids by SM 2540C is 7 days from sample collection to analysis.
+The holding times for the anions (chloride, fluoride and sulfate) by EPA method 300.0 are 28 days from sample collection to analysis and the holding time for TDS by SM 2540C is 7 days from sample collection to analysis.
 The holding times were met for the sample analyses.